sxotte/ansible/ansHashiVault/README.md

 - vaultGPGbackup.sh - > Script to automate copy, compression and encryption of Vault Data

 vars.yml contains variables to customise GPG certificate creation.
-These will need to be updated to match the operating environment specifically gpg_user.
+These will need to be updated to match the operating environment.

+Specifically:
+- gpg_user.

 run this playbook as